 Table 1: Current comparisons

-For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms.
+In a partial factorial design, participants may be entered into one or more randomised comparisons of active treatment plus usual care vs. usual care alone, simultaneously.
+This allows the effects of one treatment to be assessed in the presence or absence of another which generates useful information for clinicians and health policy-makers.
+In particular, this allows antiviral therapies to be assessed as monotherapy and in combination, which will provide important information on the efficacy, safety and the development of resistance.
+This protocol indicates clearly where specific combinations are not desirable.

 Adaptive design: The interim trial results will be monitored by an independent Data Monitoring Committee (DMC).
 The most important task for the DMC will be to assess whether the randomised comparisons in the study have provided evidence on mortality that is strong enough (with a range of uncertainty around the results that is narrow enough) to affect national and global treatment strategies.
 In such a circumstance, the DMC will inform the Trial Steering Committee who will make the results available to the public and amend the trial arms accordingly.
 Regardless, follow-up will continue for all randomised participants, including those previously assigned to trial arms that are modified or ceased.
 New trial arms can be added as evidence emerges that other candidate therapeutics should be evaluated.